HTTP Protocol

 Cache-Control can be supported in most browsers.
 It has higher priority, which means the field will cover other fields like Expires.

-Pragma is similar to Cache-Control, it tells the servers that do not use cache.
+Pragma is similar to Cache-Control; it tells the servers not to use the cache.

 Expires